Spin contribution to the dissociation of bound states in rotating medium in magnetic field: Dissociation probability

 As explained in Introduction, the ratio $E/B=V$ is the hadron translation velocity.
 For a given $V$ increase of the magnetic field $B$ results in decrease of $\im W$, while $\im S'$ does not change.
 Since the applicability of the quasi-classical approximation hinges on the assumption that the terms proportional to $\hbar$ are small, the current method breaks down for very strong magnetic fields.
 For illustration consider a non-rotating system in strong electric field so that $|\eta|\approx \gamma\ll 1$.
 In this case \ball{g10} \im W&\approx \frac{m^2}{3|e|E}\left( \frac{2\e_b}{m}\right)^{3/2}\,,\qquad \im S'\approx -\frac{\hbar}{2c} a^z\frac{B}{E}\left( \frac{2\e_b}{m}\right)^{1/2}\,. \gal It follows that the magnetic field must satisfy the condition $B\ll \e_b/\mu$.
 In relativistic heavy-ion collisions this condition is satisfied.
 In fact, the maximal field $\e_b/\mu$ is smaller but comparable to the critical Schwinger's value $B_c= m^2c^3/e\hbar$.

 Functions $2\im W$, $2\im S'$ and their sum are plotted in \fig{fig:logW}.
 It is seen that the spin contribution is negative implying that it increases the dissociation probability.
-Moreover, since it appears in the exponent, even a small correction produces large change in the total probability as one can see on \fig{fig:W}.
+Moreover, since it appears in the exponent, even a small correction produces large change in the total probability as one can see on \fig{fig:W}. \fig{fig:logW} clearly shows that the non-relativistic quasi-classical approximation improves as $V$ and $B$ decrease.